 HMS SUSSEX - a PRICELESS english Shipwreck FOUND off Gibraltar

 HMS Sussex was an 80-gun, 500-crew, English warship lost in a severe storm off Gibraltar in 1694.
-The story of her mission and place in the unfolding events of the late 17th and early 18th centuries presents a fascinating scenario to (marine) archaeologists, historians, and those with a general interest in European and international affairs.
+The story of her mission and place in the unfolding events of the late 17th and early 18th centuries presents a fascinating scenario to (marine) archaeologists, historians and those with a general interest in European and international affairs.

 VOYAGE AND SINKING

-Built in the reign of William and Mary, HMS Sussex was Admiral Sir Francis Wheeler's flagship, escorting a large fleet of 40 warships and 166 merchant ships to the Mediterranean on her first major voyage, when she was lost in February 1694.
+Built during the reign of William and Mary, HMS Sussex was Admiral Sir Francis Wheeler's flagship, escorting a large fleet of 40 warships and 166 merchant ships to the Mediterranean on her first major voyage, when she was lost in February 1694.
 Research indicates that her Admiral also had a secret mission: to pay a large sum of money to the Duke of Savoy, an ally of Britain in the War of the League of Augsburg.
 This was a coalition, also also known as the Grand Alliance, against the Sun King, Louis XIV, whose expansionist ambitions for France they wanted to curb.
 Evidence suggests that the payment, tons of gold coins worth around $500 million today, was lost with the ship.

 Two cannon partially buried